 Ring has the broadest range of video doorbells so it’s no surprise that we’re including another one.
 The Ring Doorview Camera is a slightly different affair to their other devices, rather than replacing a doorbell, it is more like a replacement for a peep hole camera.

 The device is perfect installing a doorbell in a rented apartment as it can be fitted and removed without leaving trace, there is no need for drilling or screwing the device as it simply replaces the peep hole.
+This photo shows you exactly how it looks from the front and back of the door:

 As the device is installed into the door, rather than the door frame, it also has the nice addition of knock detection in addition to being activated by motion detection or when someone presses the doorbell.